The Truth about R&D in the UpstateNovember 1, 2016

 How to Supercharge Upstate R&D

 At Upstate SC Alliance’s Global South Metro Exchange this summer, business and community leaders gathered from Atlanta, Charlotte, Charleston and the Upstate to discuss global business competitiveness.
-One session at the event tackled the question of how collaboration could grow R&D. Doug Kim, shareholder at McNair Law Firm, laid out five sectors that should collaborate to create a robust ecosystem for innovation: government, multinational companies, research universities, small and medium-sized business.
+One session at the event tackled the question of how collaboration could grow R&D. Doug Kim, intellectual property attorney with Kim and Lahey Law Firm, laid out five sectors that should collaborate to create a robust ecosystem for innovation: government, multinational companies, research universities, small and medium-sized business.
 Private investors each have a key role, but lack a vehicle through which to connect.
 Kim suggested that:

 - Multinational corporations take “orphan” patents off the shelf, licensing technologies to entrepreneurs who take them to market.